Ben Habib: Political career

+Euroscepticism

+Habib was a Conservative Party voter and donor until 2019.
+He supported Brexit in the 2016 EU membership referendum, arguing that the UK would benefit from trade opportunities, regained sovereignty, and control over immigration.
+He supported a No-deal Brexit which reportedly would have been favourable to his business.

-In the 2019 European parliamentary election, Habib stood as a candidate for the Brexit Party in the London constituency.
-He was first on his party's list, and was elected as one of its two MEPs in the constituency.
-He was a member of the Committee on Economic and Monetary Affairs, and part of the delegation for relations with the countries of South Asia.
-According to Transparency International, Habib was the wealthiest MEP elected in the Ninth European Parliament based on annual earnings from his second job.
+During the 2019 European parliament elections, Habib stood as the first of six candidates for the Brexit Party in the London constituency, and was elected as one of its two MEPs in London.
+Habib sat with the Committee on Economic and Monetary Affairs, was delegated for relations with the countries of South Asia.

+According to Transparency International, Habib was the wealthiest MEP in the Ninth European Parliament based on annual earnings from his other job.
 He declared €960,000 annual earnings from his company, First Property Group.

-In January 2020 Habib voted in favour of the Brexit withdrawal agreement, which included the Northern Ireland Protocol, being ratified by the EU Parliament.
+In January 2020 Habib voted in favour of the Brexit withdrawal agreement, which included the Northern Ireland Protocol, which was ratified by the EU Parliament.

-In February 2020 Habib published multiple articles where he described the Protocol as being a unique advantage to Northern Ireland business that would help the province grow into a tiger economy.
-He also recommended Unionists should not resist its implementation and instead "make it work for its own great benefit and that of the United Kingdom".
+In February 2020 Habib described the Protocol as being a unique advantage to Northern Ireland, as it could create a tiger economy.
+He also urged Unionists to 'make it work for its own great benefit and that of the United Kingdom'.

+Legal challenge against the Northern Ireland Protocol

+In February 2021, Habib, together with TUV party leader Jim Allister, and Baroness Hoey, applied for a judicial review of the Northern Ireland Protocol.
+They were later joined in their litigation by Arlene Foster, the incumbent First Minister of Northern Ireland; David Trimble, the inaugural First Minister; and Steve Aiken, leader of the UUP.
+The main cause of their legal action was to scrutinise the legality and constitutionality of the Protocol, with regard to their claim that it, and related regulations were incompatibile with the Acts of Union 1800.